iuscommunity/sphinx_iuscommunity/pages/GettingStarted.rst

 Reporting Bugs and Feature Requests
 ===================================

-Bugs and Feature Requests can be submitted via our Launchad tracking system.
+Bugs and Feature Requests can be submitted via our `Launchpad`_ tracking system.

 Accessing our Yum Repositories
 ===============================